Weekend with the Stars Seminar: Stars Aren't Born. They're Made.

 Elise R. Sanguinetti, course advisor, focus her practice in serious injury, wrongful death cases, civil appeals, and legal malpractice.
 She exclusively represents plaintiffs in civil litigation and holds an “AV” rating with Martindale-Hubbell and has been named a California Super Lawyer every year since becoming eligible.
 The last two years she was named one of the Top 50 Women Lawyers in the Bay Area.
 Ms. Sanguinetti is the Immediate Past President of AAJ, was the president of the Consumer Attorneys of California (CAOC) from 2015 to 2016, and a past president of the Alameda Contra Costa Trial Lawyers Association.
 She generously donates to AAJ PAC.
 Arias Sanguinetti Stahle & Torrijos LLP, an AAJ Leaders Forum firm, has offices in Los Angeles, Oakland, Las Vegas, and Montreal.
 Ms. Sanguinetti practices out of the Oakland, California office.

-Christian D. Searcy has litigated cases primarily involving catastrophic injury and death in venues throughout Florida, as well as other states.
+Chris Searcy has litigated cases primarily involving catastrophic injury and death in venues throughout Florida, as well as other states.
 Mr. Searcy is former President of the International Academy of Trial Lawyers Foundation, and is named in The Best Lawyers in America, an independent study by Harvard trained attorneys.
 Mr. Searcy has been selected as one of Lawdragon 500 Leading Lawyers in America, “Hall of Fame.”
 Mr. Searcy is a member of The Inner Circle of Advocates, which is by invitation only and limits its membership to the top 100 trial lawyers in the United States.
 Mr. Searcy is a past President of the Florida Justice Association, formerly known as The Academy of Florida Trial Lawyers and currently serves on the Constitutional Revision Committee.
-He is a diplomate of the American Association for Justice and the past President of The National Trial Lawyers Association, formerly known as The American Trial Lawyers Association.
+He is a diplomate of the American Association for Justice and the past President of The National Trial Lawyers Association.
 Searcy Denney Scarola Barnhart & Shipley, an AAJ Leaders Forum firm, has offices in West Palm Beach and Tallahassee, Florida.

 Bruce H. Stern, moderator